zellij-org/zellij-org.github.io/docs/src/programmatic-control.md

 ### Blocking panes

-The simplest approach — block the calling process until the command in the pane exits:
+The simplest approach is to block the calling process until the command in the pane exits:

 ```bash
 # Block until the command exits with status 0 (retry on failure by pressing Enter)